seamplex/feenox/doc/tutorials/110-tensile-test/README.markdown

 $ paraview tensile-test.vtk
 ```

 > Congratulations!
-You just finished your first FeenoX tutorial Please
+You just finished your first FeenoX tutorial

+- Keep in mind this was a very detailed tutorial where we digged into a
+  lot of subtle details.
+Forthcoming tutorials will not be as detailed
+  as this one.

+- The problem was selected to be very simple.
+Any actual industrial
+  application will need further discussions, such as

+  1. The left face cannot be really fully fixed in a tensile test
+      machine.
+  2. There are other boundary conditions that better describe the
+      actual physics.
+  3. If we wanted to understand what happens in a pure tensile case we
+      would need to have another type of boundary condition in the left
+      face.
+  4. The material properties are assumed to be uniform and linear.
+A
+      thorough discussion of the application of these two assumptions
+      have to be given before any actual application.

-> take some minutes to dig further down into the philosophy of what you
+Please take some minutes to dig further down into the philosophy of what
-> just achieved.
+you just achieved.

-# Unix philosophy
+# Unix philosophy\*

-> You can skip this section if you want to go directly where the meat
+> This section is optional so you can skip it.
+Nevertheless, it
-> is, i.e sec.
-2. But at some point, it important that you read this
-> section at least one.
+> important that you read this section at least one.

 FeenoX’ cloud-first design and implementation is largely based on the
 [Unix philosophy][6], as introduced in [Eric Raymond][]’s seminal book